 Ecology & Evolution of parasites

-In the ParAnthropE project (NFR, FRIMEDBIO, 2019-2023) we investigate how selection on parasites varies with environmental change, how parasites respond to selection, and what trade-offs are underlying evolutionary changes.
-We use the salmon louse as a model for anthropogenic parasite evolution.
+In the ParAnthropE project (NFR, FRIMEDBIO) we investigate how selection on parasites varies with environmental change, how parasites respond, and what trade-offs underlie these responses.
+To address these questions we use the salmon louse as a model of infectious organism facing rapid environmental change.
 Please get in touch if interested.

-Students having worked with me on parasite ecology & evolution: Mathias Stølen Ugelvik (former PhD student), Camilla Håkonsrud Jensen (former MSc student & current PhD student), Steinar Trengereid (current MSc student).
+Students having worked with me on parasite ecology & evolution: Mathias Stølen Ugelvik (former PhD student), Camilla Håkonsrud Jensen (former MSc & PhD student), Steinar Trengereid (former MSc student).

 Behavioural ecology of host-parasite interactions